PEAK-Legacy/Trellis/README.txt

       ...
     InputConflict: Can't read and write in the same operation

-Remember: the trellis wants all changes to be deferred until the next recalculation.
-That means you can't see the effect of a change in the same moment during which you *make* the change, so operations like ``pop()`` are disallowed, because they would have to return the same value no matter how many times you called it during the same recalculation!
-(Otherwise, the change hasn't really been deferred.)
+Remember: as with ``trellis.Dict``, operations like ``pop()`` are disallowed here because they would require reading the effect of a change, before the logical future moment in which the change actually takes effect.

 trellis.List